Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.WebPubSub.AspNetCore/README.md

 ## Next steps

-Please take a look at the
-[samples][samples_ref]
-directory for detailed examples on how to use this library.
+Please take a look at the [Samples][sample_ref] directory for detailed examples on how to use this library.

 ## Contributing